fiee/croisee/doc/formats.rst

 Description of model and form fields
 ------------------------------------

-All internal numbering is 0-based, even if we display 1-based.
+All internal numbering is 0-based.

+Directions are "horizontal" and "vertical", represented by "h" and "v".

 Puzzle
 ======